John Cairns Pocket Watch

 John Cairns' supplier for materials and rough movements (also known as an ébauche) is unknown, but may have been Richard Salter (Colombian Centinel, October 31, 1798), or Caleb Wheaton (Cooper and Gleason, A Different Rhode Island Block-and-Shell Story: Providence Provenances and Pitch-Pediments, www.chipstone.org, 1999).
 Both were also located in Providence and imported and supplied watch materials to the trade.

-Cairns' movements are signed but do not have serial numbers.
-Both have verge and fusee escapements, round pillars and are similarly finished with rather simple engraving and piercing on the balance table and back plate.
-The fusee assemblies have a unique ratchet system that appears to be Cairne's own design.
+Cairns' movements have verge and fusee escapements, round pillars and are similarly finished with rather simple engraving and piercing on the balance table and back plate.
+They do not have serial numbers.
+The fusee assembly has a unique ratchet system that appears to be his own design.

 The watch analyzed in David Cooper's article is engraved "John Cairns Providence" and has Roman numerals on the enamel dial.
-There are no hallmarks on its silver pair cases and the silver alloy content is approximately 89%, basically coin silver, well below the 92.5% English sterling standard at the time.
+There are no hallmarks on its silver pair cases and they appear to be American-made.
+The silver alloy content is approximately 89%, basically coin silver, well below the 92.5% English sterling standard at the time.
 This watch is described in a number of publications, see references, and likely was made about 1800.

 Sanders Pitman American Case